THE MUSLIM gOD ALLAH

 THE LUNAR DEITY ALLAH

 It is now believed, due to the standard coverup of Muslims, that the theory that Allah originated as a “moon god” began in 1901 with the archaeologist Hugo Winckler.
-He associated Allah with a pre-Islamic Arabian deity, either “Lah” or “Hubal,” whom he identified as lunar in nature.
+He associated Allah with a pre-Islamic Arabian Deity, either “Lah” or “Hubal,” whom he identified as lunar in nature.
 By contrast, “Hubal” was a deity worshipped at the Ka’bah well before Islam.
 This means that Allah was indeed originally worshipped as a “moon god.”
-The overwhelming fact that the crescent moon is on top of Mosques today is a clear indication of the originality of this hypophysis.
+The overwhelming fact that the crescent moon is on top of Mosques today is a clear indication of the originality of this (no longer) hypophysis.

 “Hubal” is believed to have originated from the Levant or Mesopotamia regions.
 Historian Philip K. Hitti theorizes that “Hubal’s” name may have been derived from an Aramaic term (pre-Muhammad) for “spirit.”